-Our second task, once we have determined as we have above that the trial erred in concluding that the Commission could retroactively revoke the exemption certificates, is to determine whether Woods's position in this proceeding is a collateral attack.
+Having determined that the trial erred by concluding that the Commission could retroactively revoke the exemption certificates, our second task is to determine whether Woods's position in this proceeding is a collateral attack.

-It is well-established in Michigan that, assuming competent jurisdiction, a party cannot use a second proceeding to attack a tribunal's decision in a previous proceeding:
+It is well established in Michigan that, assuming competent jurisdiction, a party cannot use a second proceeding to attack a tribunal's decision in a previous proceeding:

-The final decree of a court of competent jurisdiction made and entered in a proceeding of which all parties in interest have due and legal notice and from which no appeal is taken cannot be set aside and held for naught by the decree of another court in a collateral proceeding commenced years subsequent to the date of such final decree.^[36]
+"The final decree of a court of competent jurisdiction made and entered in a proceeding of which all parties in interest have due and legal notice and from which no appeal is taken cannot be set aside and held for naught by the decree of another court in a collateral proceeding commenced years subsequent to the date of such final decree."
+[36]